 Given the above context, we decided to set up a programme that would make youngsters aware of different career opportunities in the farming sector.
 We targeted young girls from black and coloured communities in the valleys of Lynedoch and Stellenbosch who were making career choices (aged between 14 and 18).
 We chose women because it is harder for them than for men to access resources such as water, agricultural inputs, land, funding and training.
-These inequalities render them all the more vulnerable to the effects of climate change, which already impact the productivity and profitability of the farming sector in the Western Cape.
+These inequalities render them all the more vulnerable to the effects of climate change, which

+Sarah DIOURI is a multi-lingual Agro-Business Consultant with the World Bank (Washington DC, USA).
+She analyses the agricultural policies of 13 countries in Africa and Latin America and constructs agricultural indicators that measure the efficacy of public policies regulating the market for agricultural inputs. already impact the productivity and profitability of the farming sector in the Western Cape.
 By focusing on women, we also chose the future.
 In these communities, it is generally the women who educate and feed the children.
 Their role as head of the family is all the more important given the alcoholism rate among the men.
 It is high because of the "dop" system inherited from Apartheid, but now abolished, whereby part of a land worker's wage could be paid in wine.
-In women, this practice explains the abnormally high level of foetal alcoholism in the country (14/1 000 births).
+In women, this practice explains the abnormally high level of foetal alcoholism in the country (14/1000 births).